kjschmidt/esnmp2-book/README.md

 [![Essential SNMP 2nd Edition, by Douglas Mauro and Kevin J. Schmidt](http://akamaicovers.oreilly.com/images/9780596008406/cat.gif)](https://www.safaribooksonline.com/library/view/title/0596008406//)

 The following applies to example files from material published by O’Reilly Media, Inc. Content from other publishers may include different rules of usage.
 Please refer to any additional usage rights explained in the actual example files or refer to the publisher’s website.
+The following chapters are covered in this repo:

+* ch07 - Polling and Setting
+* ch08 - Polling and Thresholds
+* ch09 - Traps
+* ch10 - Extensible SNMP Agents
+* ch11 - Adapting SNMP to Fit Your Environment
+* ch12 - MRTG
+* ch14 - Java and SNMP
+* appa - Using Input and Output Octets

 O'Reilly books are here to help you get your job done.
 In general, you may use the code in O'Reilly books in your programs and documentation.
 You do not need to contact us for permission unless you're reproducing a significant portion of the code.
 For example, writing a program that uses several chunks of code from our books does not require permission.
 Answering a question by citing our books and quoting example code does not require permission.
 On the other hand, selling or distributing a CD-ROM of examples from O'Reilly books does require permission.
 Incorporating a significant amount of example code from our books into your product's documentation does require permission.